CS3219-AY2223S1/cs3219-project-ay2223s1-g22/project-report/README.md

 In our development process, the team relied on Terraform to [deploy new features to production](#infrastructure-as-code).

 However, Terraform is only one of the many IaC tools currently available.
-When deciding which one to use for the project, we had two options: either
+When deciding which to use, we had two options:

 - use a cloud-native IaC tool
   - which in our case would be [Google Cloud Deployment Manager](https://cloud.google.com/deployment-manager/docs), since our team's infrastructure is completely on GCP